rockmanz1203/AssimpNormalMap/README.md

 # AssimpNormalMap
-use assimp to load model with normal map
+use assimp to load model with normal map and phong model lighting